milesroberts-123/spongebot-squarepants/README.md

 `$search`	Need to settle a philisophical debate?
 Search the spongebob wiki with all terms that come after the search command

+# ADD YOUR OWN QUOTES AND IMAGES
+To add additional images that spongebot can choose from with the `$image` command, just download the image into the `images` folder.

+To add additional quotes, follow the format in the `spongebobQuotes.json` file.
+Each character gets a separate json array and each entry in each array begins with "q:" for quote.

 # THANK YOU
 Thank you for using Spongebot!
 May you always be porus, yellow, and absorbent!